-This year has been yet another unpredictable time for retail, with lower staff numbers (linked to rising covid cases, in part) causing ongoing issues, coinciding with inflation at its highest in decades.
+This year has been yet another unpredictable time for retail, with lower staff numbers (linked to covid, in part) causing ongoing issues, coinciding with inflation at its highest in decades.
 Every penny counts, and every resource efficiency will have a big impact.

-Find out how these issues may impact retailers during the upcoming peak season.
+Find out how these issues may impact retailers during 2022’s peak season.

 Set your New Year’s resolutions now